-Despite this, it's clear that many of those who have enjoyed the legacy agency model of incumbent relationships - broadening their offering accordingly to deepen and extend those relationships - look on with dismay at some of their heritage tasks being brought back to the centre by their clients, as nervous about this 'taking back of control' as Remainers are of the loss of the UK's position in the EU club.
+Agencies who have enjoyed the legacy business model of incumbent relationships with their clients, broadening their offering accordingly to deepen and extend those relationships, look on with some dismay at some of their heritage tasks being brought back to the centre by their clients, as nervous about this 'taking back of control' as Remainers are of the loss of the UK's position in the EU club.

-In mid November, we gathered together 70 communications agency CEO's representing all parishes of the marketing agency community at a breakfast presentation of AAR's research on the evolving client: agency model.
-We left time for questions and debate at the end of the presentation and it soon became clear that there is considerable anxiety - particularly amongst those in the creative and media disciplines - about what they perceive as a growing trend of in-housing or insourcing and the attendant loss of income and margin.
+In mid November, we gathered together 70 communications agency CEO's representing all parishes of the marketing agency community at a breakfast presentation of AAR's research on the evolving client/agency model.
+We left time for questions and debate at the end of the presentation and it soon became clear that there is considerable anxiety amongst many - particularly those in the creative and media disciplines - about what they perceive as a growing trend of in-housing or insourcing and their attendant loss of income and margin.

-It's clear to me that it's not just self-interest at work here; there is a genuine and heartfelt concern that the dominant focus on improving efficiency and reducing costs undermines the creative process.
-Indeed, in a recent article in Campaign reporting on the highs and lows of taking work inhouse, the Director of Digital Content and Editor at U-Studios, Unilever's in-house agency for North America, commented that the drive for efficiency and the resulting new agency remuneration model, whilst extremely efficient and transparent, was "hurting the creative process".
-She added "Maybe we went too far to the right and maybe we need to come back a little bit".
+It's clear to me that it's not just selfinterest at work here; there is a genuine and heartfelt concern that the focus on improving efficiency and reducing costs may undermine the creative process.
+Indeed, in a recent article in Campaign reporting on the highs and lows of taking work in-house, the Director of Digital Content and Editor at U-Studios, Unilever's in-house agency for North America, commented that the drive for efficiency and the resulting new agency remuneration model, whilst extremely efficient and transparent, was "hurting the creative process".
+She added "So we're looking at it.
+Maybe we went too far to the right and maybe we need to come back a little bit".
 Her view was that a focus largely on costs meant risking losing out on the best creative talent from external agencies.

 There is no doubt that pulling together a new hybrid structure which marries the talent in external agencies with inhouse creative talent, working together seamlessly to create communications which are more personalised, more creative, and more agile, represents a huge opportunity for brands.
+And however their model is evolved, clients still need external agencies for those transformative ideas that will accelerate the success of their brand in a rapidly changing market context, and to help make sense of the tsumani of data available to them.

-Agencies are very well-placed to help their clients achieve this hybrid structure but it requires the adoption of a new mind-set and approach.
-And it requires something else which, beyond the bandwagon chat of in-housing and 'the agency model being moribund', is the real elephant in the room.
-The consequence of model evolution of this kind will be the commensurate need for marketers and procurement to reset their approach to agency remuneration, 'investing' in the talent of their external agencies in the same way that they have invested in creating their own in-house talent.
+Agencies can help their clients to achieve this hybrid structure but they will have to adopt a new mind-set in order to do so.
+The consequence of this will also be the commensurate need for marketers and procurement to reset their approach to agency remuneration, 'investing' in the talent of their external agencies in the same way that they have invested in creating their own in-house talent.

-Not easy for either party to do but a critical pain barrier to go through if the resulting model is to work optimally and be sustainable.
+Not easy for either party to do but a necessary pain barrier to go through if the resulting model is to work optimally and be sustainable.

-It's an important and multi-themed debate and some of the issues are explored in the articles and perspectives from my AAR colleagues that follow; I hope that you enjoy reading them.
+Some of these themes and issues are explored in the articles and perspectives from my AAR colleagues that follow; I hope that you enjoy reading them.
 If you have any feedback to share, please do get in touch.

-In the meantime, good wishes for a prosperous and successful 2019 for us all.
+In the meantime, all good wishes for a prosperous and successful 2019.